CrowdStrike/cloud-pov/azure-aks-pov/README.md

 ### Kubernetes Protection Agent Configuration

 The Kubernetes Protection Agent (KPA) configuration consists of specific settings to allow the KPA to be installed and to be registered with Falcon.
-For the EKS PoV especially the DockerAPIToken is required to download (pull) the KPA container image from the CrowdStrike container registry.
+For the AKS PoV especially the DockerAPIToken is required to download (pull) the KPA container image from the CrowdStrike container registry.
 The KPA configuration includes the DockerAPIToken, Falcon cloud region and Falcon CID and can be obtained from Falcon Console.

 ## How to Deploy